AlvaroCorrales/AlvaroCorrales.github.io/_pages/cv.md

 - **Time series** - ARIMA, GARCH
 - **Duration analysis**

-My experience also encompases other **Machine Learning** techniques, including:
+As a Data Scientist, my experience also encompases other **Machine Learning** techniques, including:
 - **Natural Language Processing (NLP)** - Sentiment analysis, Topic modelling
 - **Supervised learning** algorithms such as linear and logistic regression, SVM, KNN, Random Forest and Gradient Boosting
 - **Clustering methods** such as Hierarchical clustering and K-Means